digitecture/TM-s-Github-Tools-and-Helpers/README.md

 Github Tools and Helper Brain Navigation
 =============================
 Click Main Header to see home page for site and TheBrain Navigation
--If you have links or notes that you would like to appear in this brain, please send pull requests or comments.
+  - If you have links or notes that you would like to appear in this brain, please send pull requests or comments.

 Thank you!